-Whether it’s Snow-vember storms, mid-winter blizzards, or a deep snowpack lingering into May, snowshoes are often necessary for ascending one of the 48 summits above 4,000 feet (1219 m) in New Hampshire’s White Mountains In fact, snowshoe season in the Whites commonly lasts six months or more, dispelling the notion that snowshoeing is a winter-only sport.
+Whether it’s snow-vember storms, mid-winter blizzards, or a deep snowpack lingering into May, snowshoes are often necessary for ascending one of the 48 summits above 4,000 feet (1219 m) in the White Mountains.
+In fact, the snowshoeing season in New Hampshire’s Whites commonly lasts six months or more, dispelling that snowshoeing is a winter-only sport.

 Despite the Whites’ comparatively diminutive elevation, winter lasts longer at its higher elevations.
-Many a spring hiker leaves the trailhead in short sleeves and hiking boots only to find themselves pulling on a jacket and snowshoes a few thousand feet later.
+Many a spring hiker leaves the trailhead in short sleeves and hiking boots only to pull on a jacket and snowshoes a few thousand feet later.
 If you’re interested in exploring the Whites on snowshoes, keep reading to learn about some of our favorite intermediate-advanced winter trips.

 Due to its shorter elevation (just 4,003 feet, 1220 m), moderate mileage, and sheltered trail, Tecumseh is commonly first on the list for hikers looking to get a taste of the Whites’ 4,000-footers in winter.

-Leaving from the edge of the Waterville Valley Ski Area, hikers strap their snowshoes on at the Mount Tecumseh Trailhead.
+Leaving from the edge of the Waterville Valley Ski Area in western New Hampshire, hikers strap their snowshoes on at the Mount Tecumseh Trailhead.
 They stay on the trail for the entirety of this out-and-back trip—following it up 2.5 miles (4 km) to Tecumseh’s summit, then retracing their steps.
 The trail starts in a hardwood forest adjacent to Waterville Valley.
-It then weaves toward an intersection that offers a peek at the ski trails, and from here, the trail hugs the ski area’s boundary for 0.5 miles (0.8 km).
+It then weaves toward an intersection that offers a peek at the ski trails.
+From here, the path hugs the ski area’s boundary for 0.5 miles (0.8 km).

-Above this intersection, you’ll be thankful for the traction your snowshoes provide.
-The trail climbs consistently, picking up the majority of its 2,250(ish) feet (686 m) in elevation gain.
+Above this intersection, you’ll be thankful for the traction your snowshoes (or traction devices) provide.
+The trail climbs consistently, picking up most of its 2,250(ish) feet (686 m) in elevation gain.
 After about a mile, the Tecumseh Trail intersects with the Sosman Trail.
 It forks shortly after that, with either direction quickly leading to the summit.
 The summit view of many of the region’s notable peaks, including Mount Washington, is stunning.

 Tecumseh is best for snowshoeing between late December and early March.
 In terms of difficulty in the snowshoeing season, Mt.
-Tecumseh is recommended for intermediate snowshoers (and also experienced hikers who are new to snowshoeing).
-The trail gets broken in quickly, even after big storms, so get up early if you want fresh tracks!
+Tecumseh is recommended for intermediate snowshoers (and experienced hikers new to snowshoeing).
+Even after big storms, the trail gets broken in quickly, so get up early if you want fresh tracks!

 Why should skiers have all the fun?
 The proximity to Waterville Valley, New Hampshire, means easy après access.
 Stop into the T-Bar for a beverage and nachos before heading home.

 The forest protects snowshoers from the Presidentials’ severe winds for most of the trip.
 The trail only opens up onto windswept slabs for the final 0.1 miles (0.16km).
 In good weather, hikers are treated to a stunning view of Mount Washington and the Southern Presidentials.
-On the summit, watch for friendly gray jays, little birds that willingly eat from your hand.
-Once summit photos have been taken (and the gray jays have lost interest in begging for food), retrace your steps back to the trailhead.
+Watch for friendly gray jays on the summit, which are little birds that willingly eat from your hand.
+Retrace your steps back to the trailhead once summit photos have been taken (and the gray jays have lost interest in begging for food).

 Mount Pierce is an excellent choice for snowshoers from early December to late March.
 In heavy snow years, the route stays in form well into April.
-Similar to Tecumseh, intermediate snowshoers or experienced hikers new to snowshoeing would likely be comfortable on this trek.
+Like Tecumseh, intermediate snowshoers or experienced hikers new to snowshoeing would likely be comfortable on this trek.

 On mild days, advanced snowshoers can continue on the Crawford Path for a little over a mile to the 4,780-foot (1457 m) summit of Mount Eisenhower.
 A descent on the Edmands Path, followed by a road march on the Mt.
 Clinton Road, make a roughly 10-mile loop (16 km) out of the trip.
 However, this variation will keep you above the tree line, exposed to the weather, for over a mile.
 The Edmands Path descent and the road march back to the trailhead will likely be unbroken.
 Make sure you’re well prepared.